Skip to content

 Know Your Rights and Adjustments

 Familiarise yourself with the Equality Act 2010, which protects employees with disabilities, including ADHD.
-Understand what constitutes “reasonable adjustments” and how they apply to your situation.
+Understand what constitutes “reasonable adjustments” and how they apply to your situation before disclosing ADHD.

 Prepare a Clear Disclosure